ctrlplusb/react-tree-walker/README.md

+### Update

+I haven't been focusing on this library as I tend to reach for Next.js for my SSR needs.
+If anyone is interested in maintaining the library further I am happy to add you as a collaborator to the project.

+As an alternative I can highly recommend [react-ssr-prepass](https://github.com/FormidableLabs/react-ssr-prepass), developed by @kitten of Formidable Labs, which provides the same functionality with built in support for suspense.

 ### Disclaimer

 This library does not operate in an idiomatic manner against React.
 It makes some assumptions about the internals of React and makes calls against Components directly.
 This is a risk as it likely to break with future releases of React, i.e. the upcoming Suspense release.